Foam Rolling Glutes: How to Actually Release Tight Glutes

 Sit on your foam roller with both feet flat on the ground, knees bent.
 Now cross your right ankle over your left knee, like a figure-4 stretch.
 Lean your weight into the right glute.

 Roll slowly from the bottom of your glute (just above the sit bone) up toward the top of the hip.
-Go slow, about 1 inch per second.
+Go slow, we're talking about 1 inch per second.
 When you hit a tender spot, stop and hold pressure for 20-30 seconds.

 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) works particularly well here because the patented 3-zone texture, fingertips, thumbs, and palms, mimics what a massage therapist does with their hands.
 The varied pressure points dig into the dense glute tissue better than a smooth roller ever could.